steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

    1. Switch on the Continuous deployment trigger
    1. Click Add, then choose "Include" and specify "master" Build branch
    1. Click "X" at the top-right to close the slide-in
+1. Click "Save" at the top, adding comments if desired

 #### Adding "Deploy Infrastructure" Tasks